news

 Reasons to Stand on One Leg (research study) - Sue will be performing alongside visual artist Cynthia Schwertsik at the SUE Foreshore festival, Port Noarlunga, Sunday 20th October 2019 12pm-4pm.

-This on-pavement research study will attempt to measure the potential reduction of our global footprint resulting from standing on one leg; a playful audience engagement work aimed at provoking serious thought.
+This on-street research study will attempt to measure the potential reduction of our global footprint resulting from standing on one leg; a playful audience engagement work aimed at provoking serious thought.

 Reasons to Stand on One Leg - Sue will be performing her solo work-in-progress as part of Australian Dance Theatre's Rough Draft choreographic season.
 The program will also feature works in development by Yasmine Amber, Motus Collective, Tobiah Booth Remmers (performed by the ADT Youth Ensemble), Tiarna Linke as well as a film by Chris Dyke and a discussion by Françoise Piron & Zoë Dunwoodie.
 The evening will also include an excerpt of ADT's latest work-in-development, Supernature.